 Cates Hill Village is within walking distance of many amenities or services (the location of each amenity/service below is shown on the map above).

-All homes in Cates Hill Village are serviced by Municipal water, Municipal sanitary sewer, Municipal storm sewer, paved roads and “out of view” underground electrical, telephone, and cable services.
+All homes are serviced by Municipal water, Municipal sanitary sewer, Municipal storm sewer, paved roads and “out of view” underground electrical, telephone, and cable services.

-2Parkview Slopes.
+2Lands for Rezoning.
 For some time now, Bowen Island has been seeking diverse and affordable alternatives in its housing mix.
-The Parkview Slopes area of Cates Hill is the subject of a rezoning application we have made to Bowen Island Municipality.
-The proposal includes a mixture of housing types (cottage-style “micro/eco” homes, garden-style homes in duplexes or triplexes, non-market rental homes) and a live/work complex.
+The remaining lands on Cates Hill are the subject of a rezoning application.
+The proposal will include single-family and multi-family homes, live/work complexes, an array of rental properties, and local gathering spaces.

 3Shops, cafes/restaurants, services in Snug Cove along Bowen Island Trunk Road.
 Marinas.
 Public library.
 General Store sells groceries, vegetables/fruit, household items, and liquor.
 ATM.
 Courier service.
 Notary Public.